-This section is about how we process the data that we hold for the study.
+This section is about how we store and how we use the data that we hold for the study.
 If you have any questions on the information given in this section please do not hesitate to contact the study team on email@example.com or you can ring us on 0117 342 9531.

 Health and care research should serve the public interest, which means that we have to demonstrate that our research serves the interests of society as a whole.
 We do this by following the UK Policy Framework for Health and Social Care Research.